pkid/github-absolute-time-chrome-plugin/README.md

-# GitHub Absolute Time Chrome Extension
+# GitHub Absolute Date Chrome Extension

 This Chrome extension replaces relative time expressions on GitHub with absolute dates, making it easier to understand when events occurred without hovering over timestamps.